Drwaley/Fifa2021--Data--Cleaning-Task/README.md

 ## Summary :sunglasses:

-This project highlight the importance of thorough data cleaning process which is pertinent in Data Analytics.
-The data were properly cleaned, standardized and improved to be ready for further analysis, modelling and Visualization.
+This project highlights the importance of a thorough data cleaning process which is pertinent in Data Analytics.
+The data were properly cleaned, standardized, and improved to be ready for further analysis, modeling, and Visualization.

 # Analysis and Visualization

+The insight gained from this data is the following:

+The top ten Players with the highest wages
+Player worth by continent
+Top 5 clubs with the most valuable players